arinashah30/ECE4180_Final_Project/README.md

 **Project Idea**

 Our project is a planter designed to protect crops and plants from being eaten or destroyed by wild animals.
 The planter box uses Sonar to detect when a person, animal, or object gets too close to it.
 When it detects something is nearby, it closes by using the motor to shut the sliding lid and then activating the solenoid to use as a lock.
 If a user wants to open the box, they can type in the passcode on the touch keypad.
+The typed numbers will appear on the uLCD screen, and the user will receive a message on whether the passcode was correct or incorrect when they hit enter.
 If the passcode is correct, the box will open by unlocking the solenoid and using the motor to open the sliding lid.
 The box will then close again automatically after ten seconds.
+There is also an LED that shows the status of the planter, green for open and red for closed.

 ![4180FinalProject drawio (1)](https://github.com/arinashah30/ECE4180_Final_Project/assets/101674938/4457f872-9a46-4f8a-b496-00fa9ad4b117)
 ![IMG_7611](https://github.com/arinashah30/ECE4180_Final_Project/assets/101674938/0d07a770-15a0-48f0-bb6c-28af0a078d63)